ChrstphrHll/npc_gen/students/Ryan Ebersol.md

 # Ryan Ebersol
 ---
 ### Description
-- Dragonborn Sorcerer from Shadesburry Initiative
+- Dragonborn Sorcerer from Draconia
 - 7th year Assault student in Fiesn
-- long spines, Emerald Green eyes, and green skin
+- 5 jagged horns, Emerald Green eyes, and green skin
 - Is Plain and Immature, and has Intuition as their ideal

 ### Organizations